Dave Albo: Political career

 Albo was first elected to the Virginia House of Delegates in 1994.
-He is the most senior Northern Virginia majority party delegate in the House of Delegates.
+He was the most senior Northern Virginia majority party delegate in the House of Delegates.

-Albo is Chairman of the Courts of Justice Committee and a member of the General Laws and Privileges and Elections committees and a member of the Joint Legislative Audit and Review Commission.
+Albo was Chairman of the Courts of Justice Committee and a member of the General Laws and Privileges and Elections committees and a member of the Joint Legislative Audit and Review Commission.

-Since becoming Chairman of the House of Delegates Courts of Justice committee in 2006 Mr. Albo has overseen the writing of all of the Virginia civil procedure changes including; the creation of the Bill of Complaint as the primary civil pleading, the revision of the jurisdictional limits of the courts, and the modernization of evidentiary law.
-In addition, Albo has overseen or drafted most of Virginia’s criminal law changes such as; the elimination of parole, the major revision of the drunk driving laws, and most of Virginia’s anti-gang laws.
+As Chairman of the House of Delegates Courts of Justice committee in 2006 Mr. Albo oversaw the writing of all of the Virginia civil procedure changes including; the creation of the Bill of Complaint as the primary civil pleading, the revision of the jurisdictional limits of the courts, and the modernization of evidentiary law.
+In addition, Albo oversaw or drafted most of Virginia’s criminal law changes such as; the elimination of parole, the major revision of the drunk driving laws, and most of Virginia’s anti-gang laws.
 Albo’s complete legislative record is available at lis.virginia.gov.